Tempo logotype

 What is Tempo's strength vs SAP EPPM?

-Tempo's take is financial governance without ERP overhead, sourced from Jira rather than bolted onto SAP's backbone.
-That changes who can buy it, how fast it rolls out, and how accessible data is across teams.
+Tempo delivers financial governance without ERP overhead, sourced from Jira rather than bolted onto SAP's backbone.
+That changes who can buy it and how fast it rolls out.

-For SAP-adjacent enterprises, Tempo adds value: TIMETOACT GROUP integrated Timesheets with SAP and Personio – the kind of cross-system reconciliation work most finance teams budget quarters for.
+For SAP-adjacent enterprises, the proof point is concrete.
+TIMETOACT GROUP integrated Tempo Timesheets with Jira, SAP, and Personio – the kind of cross-system reconciliation work most finance teams budget quarters for.

 • Portfolio truth comes from Jira work items, not from somewhere beside Jira.
 Governance reflects delivery as it happens.

 • Modular rollout with concrete triggers.
-Start with Timesheets or Structure.
+Start with Tempo Structure or Timesheets.
 Add Financial Manager when finance asks for CapEx reporting.
 Add Capacity Planner when planning conversations need real numbers, not headcount estimates.

 • Financial governance without ERP overhead.
-Financial Manager pulls labor costs, CapEx/OpEx, and budget vs. actuals from Jira time entries directly.
-Cost rates are flexible – global, project-specific, or team-member-specific with effective dates – and project portfolios roll budget, cost, revenue, and scope up across multiple projects.
+Tempo Financial Manager pulls labor costs, CapEx/OpEx, and budget vs. actuals from Jira time entries directly.
+Cost rates are flexible – global, project-specific, or team-member-specific with effective dates – and Project Portfolios roll budget, cost, revenue, and scope up across multiple projects.
 Finance-grade rate structures, without an ERP implementation.

-• No PMO-led bureaucracy required.
-Tempo's governance layer is additive, not transformational.
+• No process-heavy implementation required.
+Tempo's governance is additive to Jira, not a transformation program.

 • Built for a PMO + product and engineering coalition, not a single ERP-centric buyer.